HostMeApp/hostme-sdk-csharp/hostme-sdk-csharp-mobile/docs/MobileReservationsApi.md

 <a name="guestaddnewreservation"></a>
 # **GuestAddNewReservation**
-> ReservationGuest GuestAddNewReservation (CreateMobileReservation item)
+> ReservationGuest GuestAddNewReservation (CreateMobileReservation contract)